Portisch/RF-Bridge-EFM8BB1/README.md

 0xD0-0x58: 24bit Data<br/>

 The high time of the SYNC get calculated by the Tsyn (SYNC low time),<br/>
-duty cycle of the high bit is 75% and 25% of the low bit.<br/>
+the timing is defined by Tlow and Thigh.<br/>

 ## Sniffing by command 0xA6
 With the command the standard PT226x sniffing gets disabled and the sniffing of the defined protocols in RF_Protocols.h is starting.<br/>